The best private tours in Sri Lanka

-Sigiriya rock fortress, the iconic tourist attraction in the cultural triangle of Sri Lanka is a 300-meter-high granite monolithic rock, which has been turned to a world wonder by the ancient engineers and artisans in the 5th century Ad, under the guidance of king Kashyapa.
+Sigiriya rock fortress, the iconic tourist attraction in the cultural triangle of Sri Lanka is a 300-meter-high granite monolithic rock, which has been turned into a world wonder by the ancient engineers and artisans in the 5th century Ad, under the guidance of king Kashyapa.
 The monolithic rock rises out of the flat surface, visible from miles around.
-The Sigiriya rock fortress tucked away, 220 km from Colombo.
+The Sigiriya rock fortress is tucked away, 220 km from Colombo.

 The flat surface of the rock had been the residence of the king for more than a decade, which was equipped with a palace, swimming pool, and many other buildings.
-The plateau can be reached via a rock-cut ancient staircase and the view from the summit over the surrounding area breathtaking.
+The plateau can be reached via a rock-cut ancient staircase and the view from the summit over the surrounding area is breathtaking.

-Driver southward from Colombo on A9 main road, which is one of the most popular highways on the island that connects the northern part of Sri Lanka with the rest of the country.
+Driver southward from Colombo on the A9 main road, which is one of the most popular highways on the island that connects the northern part of Sri Lanka with the rest of the country.
 Kandy is the capital of the central province of Sri Lanka, which sits 500 meters above sea level.

-Kandy is one of the most beautiful cities in Sri Lanka, which is surrounded by mountain and tea plantations.
+Kandy is one of the most beautiful cities in Sri Lanka, which is surrounded by mountains and tea plantations.
 Kandy has a large extent of green cover within its borders and ‘Kiri Muhuda’ or Kandy lake is a very important tourist attraction in Kandy, which owes its existence to the last king of Kandy.